3DPrintings

 Production of lightweight, high-strength components for aircraft and spacecraft.

 Hybrid manufacturing allows for the creation of intricate geometries and internal structures that optimise the weight-to-strength ratio of aerospace components.
-3D printing is used to build complex features, while CNC machining is employed for precision finishing and finalising critical dimensions.
+This printing is used to build complex features, while this machining is employed for precision finishing and finalising critical dimensions.
 This results in parts that meet stringent aerospace requirements for performance, reliability, and weight reduction.

 2. Medical Field: